-Kick up your cinnamon roll game by using a sourdough starter and making these Sourdough Walnut Cinnamon Rolls from scratch!
+Kick up your homemade cinnamon roll game by using a sourdough starter and making these delicious, sweet, sticky, Sourdough Walnut Cinnamon Rolls from scratch!

 crack frosting on top, and then invite some friends over to help save you from devouring these Sourdough Walnut Cinnamon Rolls all in one sitting.
-Trust me, it’s a legitimate struggle. 😉
+Trust me, that's the true torture!

 Sourdough Walnut Cinnamon Rolls